MaratMig/maratmig.github.io/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.13.

 ## Development server
+In order to run the project fully, please run the next commands:
+Run cd server and then run: `npx ts-node src/server.ts`

-Run `ng serve` for a dev server.
+In project folder run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding